About Marlboro College Board of Trustees

 Lyme, New Hampshire

 In addition to her degree from Marlboro College, Elizabeth is a graduate of the National Graduate Trust School at Northwestern University and has a degree in financial planning from Boston University.
 She came to Clean Yield with 25 years of experience in the field of socially responsible investing (SRI), including crafting a community-banking program for a Vermont bank and working for two SRI asset-management companies.
-Elizabeth on the board of the Social Investment Forum, the industry’s trade association, for 14 years, several of those as vice president.
+Elizabeth is on the board of the Social Investment Forum, the industry’s trade association, for 14 years, several of those as vice president.
 Currently, she is president of the board of the Vermont Community Loan Fund.

 J. Barton Goodwin